NStrijbosch/hub-module-notes/docs/index.md

 This documentation covers all my findings on the hub module of the SPIKE Prime and MINDSTORMS Robot Inventor hubs.
-This module is a lower level module as the given documentated modules provided in the official SPIKE Prime and MINDSTORMS Robot Inventor apps.
+This module is a lower level module as the given documented modules provided in the official SPIKE Prime and MINDSTORMS Robot Inventor apps.

-There are both advantages and disadvantages of using this module
+There are both advantages and disadvantages of using this module:

 __Advantages:__

-*  The motor commands do not block the remainder of your program, this can be usefull when you want motors to run (almost) in parallel, or if you want to motors to track a trajectory
+*  The motor commands do not block the remainder of your program, this can be useful when you want motors to run (almost) in parallel, or if you want to motors to track a trajectory
 *  Exploit UART communication over the PU ports.
 This allows:
    The use of third party TTL UART sensors
    With the right cable, hub to hub communication.
-*  Use BT_VCP and USB_VCP class to get more control over the communiation between computer and the hub
+*  Use BT_VCP and USB_VCP class to get more control over the communication between a computer and the hub
-*  Use ALL PoweredUp Sensors and Motors, including all their functionallity.
+*  Use ALL PoweredUp Sensors and Motors, including all their functionality.
 It is even possible to use the Boost color sensor to control Power Function motors!
 *  Receive RAW data measurements from the sensor, in some cases this increase the resolution significantly.
 *  A wide variety of other functions that are not available in the standard python modules, among others:
    Reboot the hub